 World Aeronautical Charts

 World aeronautical charts are designed to provide a standard series of aeronautical charts, covering land areas of the world, at a size and scale convenient for navigation by moderate speed aircraft.
 They are produced at a scale of 1:1,000,000 (1 inch = 13.7 NM or approximately 16 SM).
 These charts are similar to sectional charts, and the symbols are the same except there is less detail due to the smaller scale.
-Generally these are not as useful to Remote Pilots because the lack of detail.
+Generally these are not as useful to remote pilots due to the lack of detail.

 The FAA has a link to these here: http://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/vfr/